-Steensland’s current research focuses on spirituality/spiritual practices and religious pluralism.
-He is co-editing (with Jaime Kucinskas and Anna Sun) a book on spirituality under contract with Oxford University Press, serves on the Editorial Board of the Journal for the Social Scientific Study of Religion, and is an elected Council member for the Society for the Scientific Study of Religion.
-In 2016-17 he served as Chair of the Sociology of Religion section for the American Sociological Association.
+He serves on the Editorial Board of the Journal for the Social Scientific Study of Religion and has served on Council for the Society for the Scientific Study of Religion and as Chair of the Sociology of Religion section for the American Sociological Association.
+He is a Research Director at the Center for the Study of Religion and American Culture.
+From 2016-2020, he was Director of IU’s Consortium for the Study of Religion, Ethics, and Society.